With headlines warning of tensions towards tourists in Barcelona, you’ll be forgiven for thinking the Catalan city isn’t as welcoming as it once was.

 Make your own way in the city

 Barcelona continues to be an incredible holiday destination, with something to offer everyone.
-Book that trip – just make sure to travel responsibly.
+So book that trip – just make sure to travel responsibly.
 So that everyone wins…

 Liked this?
 Pin it!